GuidesWikiHow Many Watts Does A Gaming PC Use?

 Why Your PC Is Using More Power Than It Should?

-According to our understanding, here’s a list of reasons why your PC is consuming more power.
+According to our understanding, here’s a list of reasons your PC consumes more power.

-• The PC Covered In Dust: Dust inside the PC leads to your PC components heating up too much.
+• The PC Covered In Dust: Dust inside the PC leads to your components heating up too much.
 The overheating further leads your cooling components to work harder than they should.
-Therefore, it’s crucial to clean your PC every 3 to 6 to prevent overheating.[6]
+Therefore, cleaning your PC every 3 to 6 to prevent overheating is crucial.

 • Resource-Intensive Software/Applications: Heavy-duty games, graphic designing, and video editing software push your components to their limits.
 Your components are forced to work at total capacity or close, which pushes them to draw more power.

-• Overclocking: Despite the goods, overclocking still has its disadvantages, more power consumption being one of them.[7]
+• Overclocking: Despite the good, overclocking still has its disadvantages, with more power consumption being one of them.[9]
 When your components work more than they are supposed to do by default, they draw more power.

 • Usage Of Outdated Components: Outdated PC components are often the culprits behind more power consumption.
 They might not be as power efficient as the components available now.
 Some people prefer using a CRT monitor over LCD and LED monitors.
 CRT monitors are why your PC is drawing more power than it should.[10]